 Mild cases of hypospadias do not require reconstructive surgery.
 However, due to curvature issues, some parents opt for surgery for cosmetic purposes.
 Severe cases, with symptoms that hamper their regular life would require repair through surgery.

-3. What Kind of Care My Baby Need after Operation?
+3. What Kind of Care Will My Baby Need After the Operation?

 4. Are There any Alternatives Available Other than Surgery?

 No, surgery is the best and only option to reconstruct the malformation.

 5. When Will My Baby’s Penis Become Normal?